jbarratt/serialized.net/_posts/2008-04-23-encoding-video-for-the-iphone-with-ffmpeg.markdown

 * it seems to pretty much only want to play .mp4 videos
 * at < 8G available for video, why would you want to have all that extra resolution of video around when you're only ever going to play it on the dinky little 480×272 screen?

-So I found a neat little package, <a href="http://code.google.com/p/vs4p/">vs4p</a>.
+So I found a neat little package, [vs4p](http://code.google.com/p/vs4p/).
 It works only on linux out of the box, and uses a style of packaging I wasn't really interested in, so I tweaked it a bit.
 The good guts (with some shell expansion variables) are:

 Pass 1